 Past work has attempted to find solutions to account for labeler bias.
-Several strategies have been applied in an attempt to model labeler bias, including using knowledge about the ground truth [32], bayesian methods [57], or multi-task Gaussian Processes [6].
-Geva et al. [22] recommend that labelers for testing and training datasets be distinct groups since they found that subjective NLP labels produced by a group do not generalize well.
-Instructions for annotators have also been found to embed bias [42, 47].
-In the context of face annotation, Engelmann et al. [15] argue that 'secondary' (i.e., subjective) characteristics may not be appropriate attributes for facial recognition systems to predict.
+Several strategies to model labeler bias include using knowledge about the ground truth [8], bayesian methods [9], or multi-task Gaussian Processes [10].
+Geva et al. [31] recommend that labelers for testing and training datasets be distinct groups since they found that subjective NLP labels produced by a group do not generalize well.
+Instructions for annotators have also been found to embed bias [32, 33].
+In the context of face annotation, Engelmann et al. [34] argue that 'secondary' (i.e., subjective) characteristics may not be appropriate attributes for facial recognition systems to predict.

-2.2 Stereotype Content Model
+2.2.
+Stereotype Content Model

 The Stereotype Content Model (SCM) is a theory that explains how people develop stereotypes about other people.
 The SCM proposes that people primarily use two dimensions, warmth and competence, to assess other people.
-These dimensions prognosticate emotional prejudices, which in turn lead to discrimination [17-19].
+These dimensions prognosticate emotional prejudices, which in turn lead to discrimination [11, 35, 36].
 People group themselves based on what they perceive to be similarities between themselves and others.
-Across-group prejudice is a judgment on an emotional, cognitive, or behavioral level towards another group [12].
+Across-group prejudice is a judgment on an emotional, cognitive, or behavioral level towards another group [37].